CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 -To start with, we observed that the LRW-Opt method came superior to all other methods in every dataset other than Diabetic Retinopathy.
 We believe the reason for this exception is because DR dataset is our biggest dataset but also the samples were really similar so the splitter network constraint of choosing hard samples effected its performance poorly and this lead to LRW-Hard perform better than LRW-Opt.

--The paper claims that the LRW-Hard would be the successor to this method.
-We have seen this kind of relation in all the datasets except CIFAR-100.
+-The paper claims that the LRW-Hard would be the next highest accuracy in the comparison.
+We have seen this kind of relation in all the datasets except Diabetic Retinopathy.
 This aligns with the idea of choosing only the hardest sample for validation set increases the accuracy of the model.

--Just like LRW-Hard, LRW-Easy satisfied the paper's suggestions, but in CIFAR-100, it outperformed LRW-Hard, which was not the case in the article.
+-Just like LRW-Hard, LRW-Easy satisfied the paper's suggestions.

 -LRW-Random didn't perform the way the article suggested in every case because of its stochastic nature.
-In Cats and Dogs, LRW-Random gave better results than LRW-Easy, but in other datasets, its performance mostly aligned with the paper's suggestion.
+In Cats and Dogs, LRW-Random gave better results than LRW-Easy, but in other datasets, its performance mostly aligned with the paper's suggestion of LRW-Easy > LRW-Random.